Witnessing Negative Conditional Entropy: Existence and construction of a witness for negative conditional entropy states

-We observe that the witness gives us a negative value, indicating that if $\rho_{Wer}$ were shared between two parties and had to be merged, there would remain resources between the parties even after completion of the merging process, which could be used for future quantum communication.
-The action of this witness on the Werner class of states is depicted in Fig. \ref{figwerner}.\\ \textbf{\textit{Decomposition of witness---}} For implementation in a laboratory, it is important that the witness is decomposed in terms of local observables \cite{guhne}.
+Once again, this certifies the negative conditional entropy.
+For implementation in a laboratory, it is important that the witness is decomposed in terms of local observables \cite{guhne}.
 If we consider the witness (\ref{wernerwit}), then we obtain the decomposition in terms of Pauli matrices given by